mstocco/mariostoc.co/content/traininglog/20201115-ironman2021-41weeksout.md

 A good night's rest aside, I puttered around this morning thinking I had booked another afternoon swim.
 At noon, I have my swim kit by the front door but if I was on the ball, I would have finished the swim already.  **What to do?**
 <!---->
 ### TOMORROW'S RUN TODAY
-It was again the track at _Oak Bay_ for this 5 km.
+Back to the _Oak Bay Track_ for another 5 km.

-The first 200m came in at 49s; that's too fast so I relaxed and reset my mental clock.
+The first 200m came in at 49 seconds; that's too fast so I relaxed and reset my mental clock.
 The next 200m was 53s; right on schedule and I did my best to lock onto that pace.
-I saw the third 200 a little too relaxed at 54s; I followed that up with a 52 second 200m effort.
+I saw the third 200 a little too relaxed at 54s; I followed that up with a 52 s 200m effort.
 With that last lap levelled up, I then had series of 53 and 54 second half laps.

 Things started to really breakdown just before the 4km mark.
 I even yelled at myself outloud _"keep digging!"_  &nbsp;With fatigue setting in, my mind wandered with questions of _"why?" &nbsp;Was it the spinning on the bike [last night](javascript:flick('fri');)?
 Was it the extra weight I have been packing around lately?
 Do I really have to accept I am just slow?_